imanghafoori1/eloquent-history/README.md

 For example, a form to edit `first name`, `last name`, `bio` and etc, and another form to only change password.

 Ok, now you need to show the submission history of the first form.

-here you have to exclude the password column otherwise the submissions of other forms will appear in the history of the first form.
+Here you have to exclude the password column otherwise the submissions of other forms will appear in the history of the first form.

 ```php